Identity Management Best Practices to Strengthen Cybersecurity in 2026

 Common IAM Mistakes That Undermine Security

 Even the most well-intentioned IAM security strategies can fall short if they’re not executed thoughtfully.
-Many organizations unknowingly introduce risk by overlooking key areas of their identity and access management (IAM) setup.
-Avoiding these pitfalls is just as important as following best practices.
+Many organizations unknowingly introduce risk by overlooking key areas of their Identity and Access Management (IAM) setup.
+Avoiding these pitfalls is as important as implementing IAM best practices correctly.

 Over-permissioning Users